gustafsson96/you-made-you-fitness/README.md

 ![screenshot of hero container](/documentation/images/home-page-hero.png)

 Below the home page, there are three sections.
-The "About Us" section contatins more information about the business (and this could be improved further in the future).
+The "About Us" section contains more information about the business (and this could be improved further in the future).
 The "Need Some Guidance" section links to the webshop and is avaliable for both registered and unregistered user.
 The "Share Your Favorites" section links to the community page for either unregistered and registered users depending on if they are logged in or not.

 ![screenshot of home page content](/documentation/images/home-page-content.png)

 <h3>Authentication</h3>

 The register page (sign up) is where the user can create an account to join the community.
-It contains a form where user input is required in the form of username and password in order to sign up.
+It contains a form where username and password are required in order to sign up.
 Email is optional.
 There is also a link to the sign in page in case the user is already registered.

 ![screenshot of signup](/documentation/images/signup.png)

-The login page contains a form where user input is required in the form of username and password in order to log in.
+The login page contains a form where the user is required to fill out username and password in order to log in.
 There is also a link to the sign up page in case the user is not registered yet.

 ![screenshot of signin](/documentation/images/signin.png)

 If the user clicks the "logout" navbar item they will relocate to the logout page.
-On the log out page they are asked if they are sure they want to log out If the answer is yes, they can click the button to log out.
+On the log out page they are asked if they are sure they want to log out.
+If the answer is yes, they can click the button to log out.

 ![screenshot of logout](/documentation/images/logout.png)